 Glinda the Good in The Wizard of Oz

-Baum wrote the book in 1900, while the Great Plains was experiencing hard times, including repeated dust storms.
-However, when Dorothy lands in Oz, she longs to return to her home.
-If Dorothy lived in Kansas now, she could visit Oz at any time, no Ruby Slippers required.
+L. Frank Baum wrote the book in 1900 while the Great Plains were experiencing hard times, including repeated dust storms.
+However, when Dorothy lands in Oz, she longs to return home.
+If Dorothy lived in Kansas now, she could visit Oz anytime, no Ruby Red Slippers required.

 These are the seven best Wizard of Oz locations in Kansas.
 Plus, we offer seven bonus places and answer two burning questions.